-In 2008, the performance framework BCLC uses to assess our level of success in achieving our business plans was compared with best practices, including information publicly available for other gaming organizations.
+In 2008, the performance framework BCLC uses to assess our level of success in achieving our business plans was compared with best practices, including information publicly available from other gaming organizations.

-As a result, we have updated our balanced scorecard framework to better reflect our external and internal business focus, and added some new performance measures to augment this framework.
+As a result, we have updated our balanced scorecard to better reflect our external and internal business focus in our goals, and added some new performance measures to augment this framework.
 To evaluate our performance, some of our performance measures will continue to be measured over time and we will benchmark our results with the results of other comparable gaming organizations and make that information public.

-We expect the recent global financial crisis to affect BCLC's operations and those of our lottery retailers and service providers.
-Our plan includes realistic growth and commits to proactive, sensible investments in systems and people over the next three years in order to deliver long-term sustainable income.
-We will continue to be diligent in our cost management and in our assessment of consumer behaviour in a more challenging market-place, and the impact on our gaming business.
+The current economic downturn is affecting BCLC's operations as well as our lottery retailers and service providers.
+BCLC has revised our revenue and net income targets downwards.
+Our operating and capital programs have been scaled back but we remain committed to investments in our people and systems over the next three years in order to deliver long-term sustainable income for Government.
+We will continue to be proactive and diligent in our assessment of consumer behaviour in a challenging marketplace.